jansegre/BrowserQuest/README.md

 License
 -------

-Code is licensed under MPL 2.0.
-Content is licensed under CC-BY-SA 3.0.
-See the LICENSE file for details.
+Code is licensed under [MPL 2.0](http://www.mozilla.org/MPL/2.0/) also available locally on [LICENSE\_MPL.txt](LICENSE_MPL.txt).
+All code files covered by this license have the following header:

+    This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+Content is licensed under [CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) also available locally on [LICENSE\_CC-BY-SA.txt](LICENSE\_CC-BY-SA.txt).
+All other files not covered by the above license are covered by this license unless otherwise stated on the file.

 Credits
 -------